-For travelers interested in flying to the Galapagos Islands, United’s award pricing with its free stopover can’t be beaten.
+For travelers interested in flying to the Galapagos Islands, the Star Alliance possibilities with Avianca and United can’t be beaten.

 JetBlue awards to Ecuador can be a steal, especially if booked during a fare sale.

-American off-peak awards to Ecuador stand out for their lower pricing, although availability can be tough to find for your exact dates.
+American off-peak awards to Ecuador stand out for their lower pricing, as does Delta’s when you can find dates with the lowest award prices.

 How would you like to fly to Ecuador with airline miles?